Robert-van-Engelen/Forth850/README.md

     3$:             add hl,de       ;    11 ; hl + -u1 -> hl
                     scf             ;     4 ; 1 -> cf
                     jr 2$           ;    12 ;

-The algorithm negates the divisor first to speed up subtraction by adding the negative of the divisor instead.
-Another benefit of using the negated divisor is that this produces the right carry value to shift into the quotient, otherwise the carry should be inverted or the resulting quotient must be inverted.

 By comparison, the CamelForth Z80 code is also fast, but slower than my implemenation with 90 cycles x 16 iterations = 1440 cycles, excluding